-The Particpation Measure is drawn from customer records on the SDS Customer Support System (CSS), which is updated by SDS Advisors and by partners (local authorities/schools, colleges, SAAS, DWP etc) via the 16+ Data Hub.
+The Particpation Measure is drawn from customer records on the SDS Customer Support System (CSS), which is updated by SDS Advisors and by partners (local authorities/schools, Colleges, SAAS, DWP etc) via the 16+ Data Hub.
 It gives all partners the ability to better understand the impact of interventions and the outcomes they deliver at every transition point for 16-19 year olds.
-An extract from the updated shared data set focusing on initial school leaver destinations (School Leaver Destination Report replacement) is gathered in October and published in December, with a follow-up report of this same cohort gathered in March and published in June.
+An extract from the updated shared data set focusing on initial school leaver destinations (School Leaver Destination Report replacement) is gathered in October and published in February, with a follow-up report of this same cohort gathered in March and published in June.

 The first Participation Measure for all 16-19 year olds was publised as 'experimental statistics: data being developed' on the SDS website in August 2015.
 The Participation Measure is now released annually around the end of February.
 Find out further information about your local school by visiting the School Information Dashboard.

 General information about the PM can be found via this SDS link – Participation Measure Summary Page.